 AHFC’s mission is to provide Alaskans access to safe, quality, affordable housing.

-Since 1986, this mission has expanded from providing affordable loans to public housing programs, energy efficiency and weatherization programs, senior housing programs, and professional development opportunities.
+This mission has expanded from providing affordable loans to public housing programs, energy efficiency and weatherization programs, senior housing programs, and professional development opportunities.

 AHFC is a self-supporting public corporation with offices in 16 communities statewide.